 We begin by evaluating whether satellite imagery can produce accurate estimates of cotton productivity in this sample.
 Table 6 demonstrates that there is a strong correlation between farmer-reported productivity and the satellite VI measurements.
-The table presents regressions of the five VIs that we calculated on farmer-reported 2018 yield.
-The coefficients on yield are all positive and statistically significant, and the R^2 exceeds 0.2 for each model and peaks at 0.287 in the case of reNDVI.
+The table presents regressions of farmer-reported yield in 2018 on each of the five VIs that we calculated.
+The coefficients on yield are all positive and statistically significant, and the $R^2$ exceeds 0.2 for each model and peaks at 0.287 in the case of reNDVI.
 Figure 6 confirms a strong and positive relationship between the VI values and farmer-reported yield.

 It is important to ensure we are able to pick up plot-level variation (rather than regional yield variation).
-First, we note that including very fine geographic fixed effects (0.5 km x 0.5 km blocks) only marginally affects the slope, and does not affect the statistical significance level of the relationship between the VIs and reported yields (the p-value on the vegetation index with 0.5km x 0.5km fixed effects is reported below the "Results with grid FE" header).
+First, we note that including very fine geographic fixed effects (0.5 km x 0.5 km blocks) only marginally affects the slope, and does not affect the statistical significance level of the relationship between the VIs and reported yields (the p-value on the vegetation index with $0.5 \text{km} \times 0.5 \text{km}$ fixed effects is reported below the "Results with grid FE" header).
 Second, we perform a placebo test in which we calculate satellite VI values using dummy plot boundaries that contain areas close to each field in the sample, but do not contain areas from the sample plots.
 Specifically, each plot boundary polygon is replaced with a torus containing the area 100 meters from the plot to 200 meters from the plot.
-The relationship between the placebo VI values and farmer-reported yields is still positive and statistically significant, reflecting spatial differences in average productivity, but the R^2 declines substantially relative to the VI values calculated using the actual plot boundary data.
+The relationship between the placebo VI values and farmer-reported yields is still positive and statistically significant, reflecting spatial differences in average productivity, but the $R^2$ declines substantially relative to the VI values calculated using the actual plot boundary data.
 These values are reported at the bottom of Table 6.
-For instance, the R^2 between reNDVI and farmer-reported yield using the plot boundary data is 0.287, but it is only 0.134 when the placebo data is used.
-When we use the placebo plots and include 0.5 x 0.5 km grid fixed effects, there is no statistically significant relationship between the productivity of individual plots in this sample.
+For instance, the $R^2$ between reNDVI and farmer-reported yield using the plot boundary data is 0.287, but it is only 0.134 when the placebo data is used.
+When we use the placebo plots and include 0.5 x 0.5 km grid fixed effects, there is no statistically significant relationship between yield and any of the VI values.
+These results are consistent with the ability of satellite data to differentiate between the productivity of individual plots in this sample.